 Quaternary Ammonium Compounds (also known as Quarts) - Often found in fabric softeners and most cleaners labeled as antibacterial.
 Quarts are an antimicrobial, meaning they help promote drug-resistant bacteria, but they are also one of the main causes of contact dermatitis and a culprit for lung disorders!

 Did you know that white vinegar is an excellent fabric softener, and removing soap residue AND dryer static?!
 If you’re looking for a healthier antibacterial, add a few drops of tea tree oil to water along with a small amount of white vinegar for a safe all-purpose cleaner.
 If you like your cleaner to have a nice scent, try adding lavender or sweet orange oil too!

-Triclosan – Found in most liquid dish soap and hand soaps labeled as ‘antibacterial’ this toxin actually promotes the growth of drug-resistant bacteria like its counterpart Quarts.
+Triclosan - Found in most liquid dish soap and hand soaps labelled as ‘antibacterial’ this toxin actually promotes the growth of drug-resistant bacteria like its counterpart Quarts.

 This toxic is currently being investigated by the EPA to assess just how dangerous it is as it’s a suspected hormone disruptor, a probable carcinogen and studies have shown its negative impact in rivers and streams as it’s toxic to algae.

 There are plenty of dish soaps and hand soaps that do not contain this product, so look for those labelled as 'all-natural'.
 If you’re concerned about using hand sanitizer, especially during this pandemic, then opt for one that uses alcohol to sterilize, not this chemical.